Shri426/shrin04/README.md

 NETFLIX STOCK PRICE PREDICTION
 Overview:
 This project is aimed at predicting the future stock price of Netflix (NFLX) using machine learning techniques.
-We will utilize historical stock price data and various machine learning algorithms to build a predictive model.
+We will utilize historical stock price data and various machine learning algorithms to build a predictive model.Using and Importing Intel library packages the following project is created.

 Table of Contents:
 Data